AndrewOneal/capstone/Documentation/Project Notes.md

 - CRUD for settings & users
 - Adding error handling to READ operations
 - Fixing comments
+- Providing functionality to update relational fields in UPDATE functions

 PLAN for settings/Authentication:
 -